snowdrop/snowdrop-cloud-devex/README.md

 ## Development pod

-In order to run the Spring Boot application on OpenShift, we will install a development pod that our tool will use to interact in order to install the application, compile it (optional), debug or start/stop it.
+In order to install the application, compile it (optional), debug or start/stop it.
 This development pod is automatically created on demand the first time you issue an `sd` command.
 You can check the logs as follows:

   ```bash
   $oc logs $(oc get pod -l app=my-spring-boot -o name)